All Episodes

 Right.

-Well, if you'd been here under a few years, you would have had to but there was no enforcement mechanism in it.
+But the Senate bill would not have forced anybody, well, if you'd been here under a few years, you would have had to, there was no enforcement mechanism in it.

-There was no uh you know, you they would they would have to show up and pay fines and then uh supposedly back taxes, but there was no enforcement to make them do this.
+There was no, you know, they would have to show up and pay fines and then supposedly back taxes, but there was no enforcement to make them do this.

-So it it it was that that bill wasn't going to solve anything, and the uh what you're talking about are people that are coming here through the legal process and getting a card legally, uh uh this the the the the if I understand you correctly, the Senate bill could not replicate that by simply finding all these people and giving them green cards, because the green card people you're talking about are not illegal in the first place.
+If I understand you correctly, the Senate bill could not replicate that by simply finding all these people and giving them green cards because the green card people you're talking about are not illegal in the first place.

 Okay.